spatialos/UnrealGDK/SpatialGDK/Documentation/content/handover-between-server-workers.md

 1. Generate the [schema]({{urlRoot}}/content/glossary#schema-generation) for your Actor’s class.
 (In the Unreal Editor, from the [GDK toolbar]({{urlRoot}}/content/toolbars), select the **Schema** icon.)

 The GDK now ensures that server-workers transfer these tagged Actor’s properties between them.
+You can also define custom behaviour which executes when authority on such properties is lost or gained via [authority callbacks]({{urlRoot}}/content/authority#authority-callbacks).

 ## Native-Unreal class properties handover
 To ensure native-Unreal classes work with the GDK for Unreal, we are making handover-related changes on a class-by-class basis as we identify appropriate properties for `Handover` tags.